Italy studying state guarantee for banks' debt moratoriums

 Such a move would address requests by Italian banks, which fear a new surge in problem loans just as they are emerging from a long restructuring to tackle the legacy of previous downturns.
 Italy's banking lobby, ABI, has called for a state guarantee and a 6-12 month reprieve from new, stricter European Union rules on problem loans.

-Italian banks are offering borrowers hurt by the virus emergency grace periods on their payments.
-However, they can ill afford to see their capital buffers eroded by loan loss charges if the moratoriums lead to loans being classed as impaired under the new rules.
+ABI said on Monday lenders representing 90% of total banking assets had so far embraced the moratorium, offering small firms hurt by the outbreak the choice to freeze repayments or lengthen the maturity of loans granted up until Jan.
+31. Banks, however, can ill afford to see their capital buffers eroded by loan loss charges if the moratoriums lead to loans being classed as impaired under the new rules.

-ABI Director General Giovanni Sabatini has told Reuters the state guarantee could limit the number of capital banks needs to set aside against such loans.
+ABI Director General Giovanni Sabatini has told Reuters the state guarantee could limit the amount of capital banks need to set aside against such loans.
 A Bank of Italy official confirmed the close collaboration with the Treasury to help businesses hit by the virus crisis, which is expected to have tipped Italy into a new recession.

 Misiani said the government might also consider a moratorium on companies' payments of tax and welfare contributions.
 Rome has already said it will pay self-employed workers in the areas worst hit by the virus 500 euros a month for the next three months to help make up for lost income.